build-on-aws/content/concepts/amazon-bedrock-golang-getting-started/index.md

 }
 ```

-## Responsive chat application - thanks to streaming API
+## Responsive Chat Application, Thanks to Streaming API

-Now that you have understood the how and why of handling streaming responses, our simple chat app is the perfect candidate for using this!
+Now that you have understood the _how_ and _why_ of handling streaming responses, our simple chat app is the perfect candidate for using this!

-I will not walk through the code again - I have updated the chat application to use the `InvokeModelWithResponseStream` API and handle the responses as per previous example.
+I will not walk through the code again.
+I've updated the chat application to use the `InvokeModelWithResponseStream` API and handle the responses as per previous example.

 To run the [new version of the app](https://github.com/build-on-aws/amazon-bedrock-go-sdk-examples/blob/master/claude-chat-streaming/main.go):